Which institution holds the most shares in Select Energy Services Inc. (WTTR)

 The top institutional shareholder in the company is SCF Partners, Inc. with over 16.19 million shares valued at $66.38 million.
 The investor’s holdings represent 15.55% of the WTTR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 5.06 million shares valued at $20.74 million to account for 4.86% of the shares outstanding.
 The other top investors are Crestview Partners II GP, L.P. which holds 3.83 million shares representing 3.68% and valued at over $15.7 million, while Vanguard Group, Inc. (The) holds 3.42% of the shares totaling 3.56 million with a market value of $14.6 million.

-The stock witnessed a -18.05% loss in the last 1 month and extending the period to 3 months gives it a -17.47%, and is -10.44% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.20% over the week and 6.47% over the month.
+The stock witnessed a -4.27% loss in the last 1 month and extending the period to 3 months gives it a -5.15%, and is 13.91% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.49% over the week and 6.23% over the month.

 Select Energy Services Inc. (WTTR) Analyst Forecasts